Particular/docs.particular.net/nservicebus/upgrades/rabbitmq-3to4.md

 ### PrefetchCount

-`PrefetchCount` is obsolete and `EndpointConfiguration.LimitMessageProcessingConcurrencyTo` should be used instead.
+[PrefetchCount](/nservicebus/rabbitmq/configuration-api.md#configuring-rabbitmq-transport-to-be-used-prefetchcount) is obsolete and `EndpointConfiguration.LimitMessageProcessingConcurrencyTo` should be used instead.
 See [Tuning](/nservicebus/operations/tuning.md).

 ### DequeueTimeout

-`DequeueTimeout` is deprecated as the RabbitMQ Transport message pump does not require a timeout.
+[DequeueTimeout](/nservicebus/rabbitmq/configuration-api.md#configuring-rabbitmq-transport-to-be-used-dequeuetimeout) is deprecated as the RabbitMQ Transport message pump does not require a timeout.

+### MaxWaitTimeForConfirms

+[MaxWaitTimeForConfirms](/nservicebus/rabbitmq/configuration-api.md#configuring-rabbitmq-transport-to-be-used-maxwaittimeforconfirms) is deprecated as in the current implementation this setting is not used.

 ### Added Settings

-Several new settings have been added related to TLS and Certs.
-See [Connection String Options](/nservicebus/rabbitmq/configuration-api.md).
+Several new settings have been added related to Transport Layer Security (TLS) connection.
+See [TLS Configuration](/nservicebus/rabbitmq/configuration-api.md#specifying-the-connection-string-transport-layer-security-support) for more information.

 ## Circuit Breaker